ossf/S2C2F-attestation-schema-and-tool/README.md

 ##
 **Objective**

-This tool is being developed to provide a way to use Github Actions to assess a GitHub repo's implementation of S2C2F control requirements up to Maturity Level 2, and outputting the results in a machine-readable JSON file in OSCAL format.
+This tool is being developed to provide a way to use GitHub Actions to assess a GitHub repo's implementation of S2C2F control requirements up to Maturity Level 2, and outputting the results in a machine-readable JSON file in OSCAL format.

 ##